xy2506/cc22mw/appendix_pull_request_tutorial.Rmd

 ## Steps to Merge the PR

 Before we click "Merge" there are a few more things to do.
-We will make both of these changes on the contributor's branch.

 ### Update the branch

 If an "Update Branch" is visible toward the end on the Conversation tab of the pull request, click on it.
 This will ensure that we are working with the most up-to-date versions of `_bookdown.yml` and `DESCRIPTION`.

+Next we will make changes to these files on the contributor's branch.

 ### Add the filename of the chapter to `_bookdown.yml`